W.W. and the Dixie Dancekings: Development

 Burt Reynolds was originally going to make the film with Dick Richards in late 1972.
 However, he dropped it to do The Man Who Loved Cat Dancing.

 In January 1974, Reynolds signed to do the movie, and filming started in February 1974 in Nashville.
 Reynolds approved John Avildsen on the basis of a recommendation from Jack Lemmon, who had worked with the director on Save the Tiger.

 John Avildsen says Sylvester Stallone auditioned for a supporting role.
 He did not get the job, but starred in Rocky, the director's next film.

-Reynolds wanted Dolly Parton to play the female lead.
-She declined; the two later worked together on The Best Little Whorehouse in Texas.
+Reynolds wanted Lynn Anderson to play the female lead Dixie, but she declined.
+The role was then offered to Dolly Parton, who also declined; however, the two would later work together on The Best Little Whorehouse in Texas.

 Filming was marked by tension between Reynolds and Avildsen.
 The two men did not get along professionally or personally, and there were often clashes in approach and temperament.

 "Golden Anniversary" Oldsmobile

-One of the central props in the movie is the car that W.W. drives.
+One of the central props in the movie is the car that W.W.
+Bright (Reynolds) drives.
 In the film, it is described as a special 1955 "Golden Anniversary" Oldsmobile Rocket 88, of which only 50 were purportedly made.
 It is a four-door sedan painted gold with black hood and side accents and chrome trim.
 In reality, there was no such special model, and in any event, 1955 was not the 50th anniversary of Oldsmobile.

 Three such cars were custom-built for the film from stock 1955 Oldsmobiles.
 One was destroyed in the fire scene, one was taken to a museum, and the third was used as the camera car, with the roof removed.
 Radio Shack in California had a promotional giveaway for the third car shortly after the movie was released.
-The Radio Shack connection is that Burt Reynolds and the Bandit movies created a demand for CB radios, which amounted to 30% of Radio Shack's sales during the height of the craze.
+The Radio Shack connection is that Burt Reynolds and the Smokey and the Bandit movies created a demand for CB radios, which amounted to 30% of Radio Shack's sales during the height of the craze.